 Deleting a field via the corresponding icon will remove that custom component from the initial screen.

-Note: The default components cannot be deleted and, therefore, you need to delete their configuration in order to hide them from the initial screen.
+Note: The default components cannot be deleted and, therefore, you need to delete their configuration to hide them from the initial screen.

 The “Required” toggle sets which fields are optional or mandatory before the visitor proceeds to the chat screen.
 Each component has a drag-and-drop tool that will allow you to change the presentation order of the components on the initial screen.